Dhghomon/easy_rust/README.md

 }       // How many can finish before main() ends here?
 ```

 Usually about four threads will print before `main` ends, but it is always different.
+If your computer is faster then it might not print any.
 Also, sometimes the threads will panic:

 ```text
 thread 'thread 'I am printing something